Dean (Christianity): Cathedrals

 In the Church of England and elsewhere in the Anglican Communion, the dean is the chief resident cleric of a cathedral or other collegiate church and the head of the chapter of canons.
 If the cathedral or collegiate church has its own parish, the dean is usually also rector of the parish.
 However, in the Church of Ireland the roles are often separated, and most cathedrals in the Church of England do not have associated parishes.
 In the Church in Wales, however, most cathedrals are parish churches, and their deans are now also vicars of their parishes.

 In some parts of the Communion (particularly in the Scottish Episcopal Church and, formerly in some cathedrals in England), the senior resident cleric in a cathedral is a provost.
 Each diocese of the Scottish Episcopal Church has a dean of the diocese: this is a cleric who, rather than heading the cathedral staff, assists the bishop in the administration of the diocese.
 In this way, a Scottish Episcopal dean is similar to an archdeacon in the other member churches of the Communion (a post that does not exist in the Scottish church).
 In the Anglican Church of Canada, the roles of senior cleric of the cathedral are combined in one person who is referred to as "Rector of Cathedral and Dean of Diocese".
 Thus, Peter Elliott was Rector of Christ Church Cathedral and Dean of New Westminster.

 The style The Very Reverend distinguishes a cleric as a dean (or a cathedral provost).
 For example, the Very Reverend June Osborne was Dean of Salisbury Cathedral.
-The legal act by which a cathedral dean in the Church of England takes up his or her role is the institution, which is invariably followed in the same service by the installation (into his/her stall in the cathedral church); an "institution and installation" are very often referred to simply as an installation.
+The legal act by which a cathedral dean in the Church of England takes up their role is the institution, which is invariably followed in the same service by the installation (into his/her stall in the cathedral church); an "institution and installation" are very often referred to simply as an installation.
 In consideration of the high status of a Dean, the Very Reverend title is normally a permanent title preferment.

 Some important deans include the deans of St Paul's, Canterbury Cathedral and Westminster Abbey.
 Westminster Abbey is a royal peculiar, not the seat of any bishop or a cathedral, but is led by a dean.
-The deans of Washington National Cathedral and St. Patrick's Cathedral, Dublin are likewise important clerics in their churches.
+The deans of Washington National Cathedral and St. Patrick's Cathedral, Dublin, are likewise important clerics in their churches.